reviews

 And Still More Love for Chimerascope

 Writer Krista Ball, in addition to her regular blog, runs a separate review site dedicated to small presses.
 As she puts it, "small presses are often where new authors get started, and I think it's important that we give those houses a little extra exposure. ...
 I read a lot of small press works and decided to start a review site for them."
-And on that review site, Krista recently took a look at ChiZine Publications and specifically, my collection Chimerascope from CZP.
-Here's an excerpt:

 "This collection was impossible to put down.
 This contains one of the best collections of speculative fiction I have ever read.
 There is a reason that the majority of these stories have won awards and nominations.
 Smith is absolutely brilliant as he proves SF is every bit as intelligent and thought-provoking as any literary work out there. ...
 After reading the collection, I immediately knew Chimerascope would be on my Aurora Award nomination list this year."